Presented at 3:30pm in WB IV on Wednesday, November 16, 2016.#4473

 Accessible Course Design, Administrative/Campus Policy, Legal, Web/Media Access

-Rob Carr is the Accessibility Coordinator for Oklahoma ABLE Tech, Oklahoma's Assistive Technology Act Program, housed at Oklahoma State University.
+Rob Carr is the Accessibility Program Manager for Oklahoma ABLE Tech, Oklahoma's Assistive Technology Act Program, housed at Oklahoma State University.
 Rob works with higher education institutions and state agencies in Oklahoma to promote inclusion through technology by making technology accessibility a part of the day to day operations of organizations.
 He provides training and consultation to all levels of institutions and agencies, speaking at local and national conferences on the topic and spearheads ABLE Tech's web and technology accessibility efforts.